davidrichard23/synthwave/README.md

 - Setup the filestructure and webpack
 - Create the player controller and get it moving with keyboard and mouse
+- Implement gun shooting functionality

 ### Day 2:

-- Implement gun shooting functionality
 - Create the target objects
 - Implement a target spawner
+- Implement the game logic including the target timer and gameover

 ### Day 3:

-- Implement the game logic including the target timer and gameover
+- Create a city backdrop
 - Implement the HUD to start/restart, mute, highscore, etc.
 - Add personal links